 default.conf and consists

-of a [global] section holding information on logger and socket:
+of three section holding information on logger, auth and socket:

 log_config must point to the Log4perl configuration file that should be used by this wrapper.
-If the file is not found or the opion is missing, the default logger writing to STDERR is used.
+If the file is not found or the option is missing, a default logger writing to STDERR is used.

 log_facility The facility name to log with, this is useful if you want to log to the same file from multiple different systems.